Israel's defense minister says Gaza City could be destroyed

 The proposal outlines a phased deal involving hostage and prisoner exchanges and a pullback of Israeli troops, while talks continue on a longer-term cease-fire.
 Israeli leaders have resisted such terms since abandoning a similar agreement earlier this year amid divisions within Netanyahu’s coalition and strong opposition from his right.

-Many Israelis fear an assault could doom the roughly 20 hostages still alive after Hamas-led militants’ Oct.
+Many Israelis fear an assault could doom the roughly 20 hostages who have survived captivity since Hamas-led militants’ Oct.
 7, 2023 attack.
 Aid groups and international leaders warn it would worsen Gaza’s humanitarian crisis.

 The logistics of evacuating civilians are expected to be daunting.
 Many residents say repeated displacement is pointless since nowhere in Gaza is safe, while medical groups warn Israel’s calls to move patients south is unworkable, with no facilities to receive them.